Mhamxed/Binary-Search-Trees/README.md

-Inmplementing binaty search tree in js.
+Inmplementing binaty search tree and its methodes in js.